Filtration in the Winery

 Small Scale Production

 Smaller wineries with less capital to invest in filtration may use a plate and frame filter press.
 This filter consists of many plates and frames put together back-to-front and then front-to-back.
 A centrifuge pump ensures the solids don’t settle in the press.
+It is important to see these bio centrifuges to make sure that the process goes well.
 Its main function is to separate out the hard solids.
 There are a variety of sizes of filters for differently sized wineries: 20 plate filter with 12 or 20 plates; 40 plate filter with 30 or 40 plates; 60 plate filter with 60 plates; or 80 plate filter with 80 plates.

 Smaller wineries with less capital to invest in filtration may use a plate and frame filter press.
 This filter consists of many plates and frames put together back-to-front and then front-to-back.
 A centrifugal pump ensures the solids don’t settle in the press.
 Its primary function is to separate the hard solids.
 A variety of filters are made depending on the needs of the winery, ranging in size from 20, 40, 60 or 80 plate filters.